 Fire protection - The West and Southwest regions of the U.S. suffered some of the worst forest fires in history this year.
 You'll be better equipped to keep fire away from your home or operate a sprinkler system with a water tank that can hold hundreds or thousands of gallons.

 - Potable water - Small bladder tanks that can be kept under a porch or in a crawl space are ideal for storing drinkable water for emergencies.
 Vertical water tanks may hold significant quantities of drinking water, making them ideal for individuals who don't have access to a municipal supply.

 - Water heating - We have grown used to having hot water at our fingertips when needed.
 Small storage or bladder tanks that can be used to supply your water heater will provide showers, laundry, and dishwashing without drawing from your drinking water tank.

 - Irrigation - An irrigation water storage tank can help ensure that a lack of water doesn’t ruin your garden or farming investment by providing a backup supply of irrigation water.
-Many individuals have switched from an open pond to an irrigation water storage tank, since it is safer, cleaner, and less time consuming.
+Many individuals have switched from an open pond to an irrigation water storage tank since it is safer, cleaner, and less time-consuming.

 - Livestock - Water supply for cattle and other livestock on farms is (and must be) a top priority of any farmer.
-If the intake of water is restricted, livestock become less active, and the impact can be more damaging than any nutrient deficit.
+If the intake of water is restricted, livestock becomes less active, and the impact can be more damaging than any nutrient deficit.
 To avoid sickness and illnesses, animals require high-quality water accessible at all times.